redhat-cop/infra-ansible/roles/config-repo-server/README.md

 Set of Roles
 ============

-The ansible roles found in this directory are associated with configuring a httpd web server.
-It is broken into two steps, prep and seeding.
-In prep it sets up httpd and firewalld (opening it up on port 80).
-In seed it fills up the web server with content from a pre-determined location.
+The ansible roles found in this directory are associated with mounting an ISO.
+It, first, ensures that the ISO mount directory exists and, second, mounts the ISOs.

 Requirements
 ------------